MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-javascript-code-validation.md

 ## JavaScript Errors
  You can use these options to set preferences for how the JavaScript editor validates syntax in your document.

-## UIElement List
+### UIElement List
  **Enable JavaScript errors**

  When set to **True**, the JavaScript code editor shows errors for JavaScript and JSX files.
 Errors appear in the Error List with a (JS) prefix.
-This is useful if you are working with code that you didn't write and you don't intend to fix syntax errors.
+Viewing these errors is useful if you're working with code that you didn't write and you don't intend to fix syntax errors.

  **Show errors as warnings**